kannans89/ES6Repo/07_ES6_Symbols/07_Symbol.md

 # Symbol

-ES6 introduces a new datatype called Symbol and it is a primitive type.
+ES6 introduces a new primitive type called Symbol.Symbols are helpful to implement metaprogramming in JavaScript programs.
-A symbol is just a piece of memory which you can store some data.Each symbol will point to different memory location , they are  unique and immutable.
+//why use symbols??

 ## Syntax